c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Ms Shepherd**: Did you and your colleagues consider that you had a clear understanding of where the dividing line was in terms of your responsibility to provide advice to the whole of the UK, and the responsibility of the scientific advisers to the devolved administrations to provide advice which concerned their nation specifically?

-**Professor Catherine Noakes**: I think we ... most of the advice we gave was, I guess, agnostic to a particular nation, so we were giving advice around things like, you know, ventilation or distancing, and therefore really how that advice is acted on is the -- is up to the policymakers in those nations to take on and use.
+**Professor Catherine Noakes**: I think we ... most of the advice we gave was, I guess, agnostic to a particular nation, so we were giving advice around things like, you know, :outline:`ventilation` or distancing, and therefore really how that advice is acted on is the -- is up to the policymakers in those nations to take on and use.

 **Ms Shepherd**: Thank you, Professor Noakes, and thank you, my Lady.